 - Improve The Open University’s national ranking in the next Research Excellence Framework.

-- Continue to use our research to inform our curriculum and underpin an outstanding learning experience for all our students.
+- Continue to use the research to inform the Open University’s curriculum and underpin an outstanding learning experience for all students.

-- Support, develop and value all of our research community in a sustainable environment that fosters creativity and collaboration.
+- Support, develop and value all of the research community in a sustainable environment that fosters creativity and collaboration.

 How to use this handbook

-This handbook is your guide to the University’s academic and administrative arrangements for research degree study in ARCs.
-It tells you about the services available to you, the regulations that apply to your registration, and gives advice about what to do at key points.
+This handbook is a guide to the University’s academic and administrative arrangements for research degree study.
+It provides information about the services available to research degree students, the policies that apply to registration, and it provides advice about key points in the student journey.

-Please read this handbook before you start your studies – you’ll also need to refer to it throughout your registration.
-When you accept your offer of registration you will be bound by the terms and conditions described here, and those on our essential documents website.
+This handbook should be read prior to registration and referred to throughout registration.
+Upon acceptance of an offer of registration students will be bound by the Research Degree Regulations, the terms and conditions described here, and relevant policies on the Essential documents website.

 Part 1 Research degrees at The Open University